Foreign Language and Area Studies

 This year REEES will again offer summer study abroad awards for Pitt undergraduates to support study in East/Central Europe or the countries of the former Soviet Union.
 Grants will be awarded on a competitive basis.
 Students may combine REEES awards with study-abroad funding from sources internal or external to the University.
 Preference will be given to applicants whose projects include language training along with the study program or internship abroad.

 Graduate Student Small Grants for Research and Conference Attendance

-Tuition Remission Fellowships are awarded by REES on a competitive basis.
+Tuition Remission Fellowships are awarded by REEES on a competitive basis.